Apply to join the apprenticeship provider and assessment register (APAR)

 We'll guide you through the application and you can ask for help on each page.
 You do not have to complete your application in one go, you can save your details and finish it later.

-The Education and Skills Funding Agency (ESFA) will use information:
+The Department for Education (DfE) will use information:

 - in the public domain to support the assessment of application answers